fpjohnston/TECO-64/doc/linux.md

 #### Virtual Memory Paging

-TECO normally expects to be able to use virtual memory, which is required for certain commands such as -P or -N that need to page backwards through a file.
+TECO normally expects to be able to use virtual memory, which is required for certain commands such as -P or -N that page backwards through a file.

 If virtual memory is unavailable, or backwards paging is not needed, or it is necessary or desirable to keep memory use to a minimum, it is possible to build